2023 Ford Bronco Problems Guide

-Malfunctioning windshield wiper issues are the main cause of complaints received by the NHTSA from vehicle owners
+Malfunctioning windshield wiper and transmission issues are the main causes of complaints according to our research

 Updated on Author: Brian Jones | Reviewer: Sergei Lemberg

 Heralded by Ford as the world’s first sport-utility vehicle (SUV), the Bronco has evolved since the first model was introduced to the U.S. market in 1965.
 Discontinued due to the changing tastes of American consumers in 1996, it made a comeback in 2021.
 Launching the 2023 model, Ford announced that 1960s Bronco styling now “meets modern capability.”
 But this doesn’t seem to apply to all elements of the SUV, certainly not windshield wipers.
-Since the new “modern” Bronco reappeared in 2021, owners have been complaining that their “smart wipers” malfunction in the rain
+Since the new “modern” Bronco reappeared in 2021, owners have been complaining that their “smart wipers” malfunction in the rain.
+Complaints also highlight serious problems with the SUV’s transmission.

 Click on other model year to view more problems: 2021 2022